HaxeFlixel/flixel-ui/README.md

 **\<9slicesprite> or \<chrome>**

 A 9-slice sprite can be scaled in a more pleasing way than just stretching it directly.
-It divides the object up into a user-defined grid of 9 cells, (4 corners, 4 edges, 1 interior), and then repositions and scales those individually to create a better result.
+It divides the object up into a user-defined grid of 9 cells, (4 corners, 4 edges, 1 interior), and then repositions and scales those individually to construct a resized image.
 Works best for stuff like chrome and buttons.

 Attributes:
 * x/y, use_def, group
 * src
 * width/height
 * slice9 - string, two points that define the slice9 grid, format "x1,y1,x2,y2".
 For example, "6,6,12,12" works well for the 12x12 chrome images in the demo project.
 * tile - bool, optional (assumes false if not exist).
-Setting to true causes object to use tiling rather than scaling when stretching edge and interior 9-slice cells.
+If true, uses tiling rather than scaling for stretching 9-slice cells.

 ###3.
 Button (FlxButtonX)
 **\<button>**